commercialhaskell/stack/doc/README.md

     !!! info

-        Cabal is also the name of another build tool, provided the `cabal-install` package.
-This guide distinguishes between then by Cabal (the library) and Cabal (the tool).
+        Cabal is also the name of another build tool, provided by the `cabal-install` package.
+This guide distinguishes between them by Cabal (the library) and Cabal (the tool).

 * The __Hackage Haskell Package Repository__, a
   [repository](https://hackage.haskell.org/) of Haskell packages providing